 The Lowitja Institute KT activities begin with research questions that are developed with Aboriginal and Torres Strait Islander people and organisations, and non-Indigenous organisations and government agencies.
 This is implemented through a carefully designed process that minimises power dynamics and privileges Aboriginal and Torres Strait Islander perspectives.

 The emerging research questions then shape the research projects that the Lowitja Institute might support.
 Each research project that we fund includes additional funding to implement a Knowledge Translation Plan that supports researchers to adopt a strategic, systematic, and appropriately resourced approach to translate their findings.
-The steps that each Knowledge Translation Plan covers is outlined below.
+The steps that each Knowledge Translation Plan covers is outlined below in Figure 1.

 Externally, the Institute is also engaged in a series of strategic interactions that support organisations, policymakers, and communities to engage effectively.
 For example, we hold regular KT forums to highlight the work of the Institute and to influence future strategic decisions in policy development, service delivery and evaluation.